 Then again, who’s life would have been poorer without Hell On Wheels, Lickin’ The Gun or Zulu Lulu?
-The fact that the album was written in two weeks is frankly quite obvious from the very uneven quality of the material.
+The fact that the album was written in about one week is frankly quite obvious from the very uneven quality of the material.
 There was no artistically ambitious intention behind the record, it was done for fun and it sounds like it.

-It’s difficult to take Tattooed Millionaire as a meaningful first solo step, for the reasons mentioned above.
+It’s difficult to take Tattooed Millionaire as a truly meaningful first solo step.
+The opening three songs – Son Of A Gun, Tattooed Millionaire and Born In 58 – are great, while others range from decent (Dive!
+Dive!
+Dive! and No Lies have their moments) to poor.
 It’s a fun but patchy record, and not at all indicative of where Dickinson would go when he got really serious about it.

 But fair enough, it was 1990.
 Dickinson was not yet ready for the big leap that would take him out of Maiden and into a soul-searching solo career.

 25 thoughts on “Review: Bruce Dickinson – Tattooed Millionaire (1990)”

 What good album and what surprise .
 Nothing to do with what Bruce did in Maiden, and the truth is that this ” Tattooed Millionaire” is a good album of hard rock , no doubt, with a good selection of songs.